jacobjoaquin/mycircuitplaygroundexpressprojects/circuitpython/cpe-101/README.md

 # CPE-101 Drum Machine

-This proof-of-concept circuit python script demonstrates the potential of using the Circuit Playground Express as a drum machine.
+This proof-of-concept CircuitPython script demonstrates the potential of using the Circuit Playground Express as a drum machine.

 ## Installing